ClosedMixedRound 3

 Who Can Apply

 To be eligible, an organisation had to be a legal entity incorporated under relevant Commonwealth or Victorian legislation, or a similar type of incorporation.
-Eligible examples included Committees of Management, Alpine Resort Management Boards, Local Government Authorities including LGA-managed trusts, incorporated not-for-profit organisations, cooperatives, associations, social enterprises, business and industry groups, chambers of commerce, industry peak bodies, business and industry networks, and research organisations or academic institutions.
-Applicants had to have a current Australian Business Number, have no outstanding reports required by any other government grant program, and deliver the proposed project in an eligible Local Government Area.
+Eligible examples included committees of management, Alpine Resort Management Boards, local government authorities, incorporated not-for-profit organisations, cooperatives, associations, social enterprises, business and industry groups, and research organisations or academic institutions.
+Applicants had to have a current ABN, have no outstanding reports required by any other government grant program, and deliver the proposed project in an eligible Local Government Area.
 Applicants that were not incorporated or did not have an ABN could still be eligible if supported by an eligible auspice organisation and meeting other criteria.
 Applicants also had to contact ERV to discuss project ideas and seek input from the local Community Recovery Committee at least 7 days before applications closed.
-Ineligible applicants included political parties and organisations, individuals, groups of individuals, sole traders, registered primary or secondary schools and preschools, unincorporated associations without an auspice arrangement, and discretionary or fixed trusts that were not registered not-for-profit organisations.
+Ineligible applicants included political parties and organisations, individuals or groups of individuals, sole traders, registered primary or secondary schools and preschools, unincorporated associations without an auspice arrangement, and discretionary investment trusts and fixed trusts that were not registered not-for-profit organisations.

 What's Funded

 Eligible activities included enabling infrastructure, industry and business development, social development, natural environment and resource development, built environment and adaptation, and Aboriginal culture and healing projects.
-Funding could cover project staff, training, contracted services, equipment and materials, workshops, community events, building modifications, domestic travel, project coordination, approvals and auditing.
+Funding could cover project staff, training, contracted services, equipment and materials, workshops, community events, building modifications, domestic travel, project overheads and financial auditing.

 Expected Outcomes

-Projects were expected to support bushfire recovery by increasing employment and business capacity, improving community wellbeing, restoring or improving the natural environment, increasing visitor confidence, investing in enabling infrastructure, and promoting Aboriginal participation, ownership and culture.
-Projects also needed to deliver ongoing sustainable community benefit and be completed by 31 December 2023.
+Projects were expected to support bushfire recovery by increasing employment and business capacity, improving community wellbeing, restoring or improving the natural environment, increasing visitor confidence, investing in enabling infrastructure, promoting Aboriginal participation and ownership, and delivering sustainable long-term community benefits.

 Key Information